crux-eval/eval-arena/noise.md

 # Measuring noise

-We consider measuring the noise in evaluation by adopting classic methods and with some specific considerations for LLMs evals.
+We consider measuring the noise in evaluation by adopting classic methods and some considerations for LLMs evals.

 For correctness evaluation, there are $N$ examples $\{(x_1, y_1), \ldots, (x_N, y_N)\}$,
 the model makes prediction $\hat{y}(x)$, possibly random, and we get a binary correctness judgement $R(\hat{y}, y) \in \{0, 1\}$, 0 for incorrect and 1 for correct. $R$ can be checking for equality or running tests on $\hat{y}$ or asking another model, but we assume a binary outcome here.
 We may also compute then get the mean $\text{acc} = \frac1{N} \sum_i R(\hat{y}_i, y_i)$

-We have model A and B, and we are trying to determine is A is better than B.
+We have model A and B, and we are trying to determine if A is better than B.
 Statistics have a lot say about this problem.
 While the answers are not exactly the same depending on the method and assumptions, the sign test asks if the observed results are likely when the outcomes are random, and bootstrap asks if the observed results is reliable when the examples are random.
 It is resassuring that they give about the same answer.

 ## Sign test